evershade/terraform-config-template-files/README.md

 ## License

-This module is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.